meetkiosk/case_studies/full_stack/ASSIGNMENT.md

 38. planMode: on the form content, add the current title so the user understand well they have change section
 39. planMode: Now, we dont want the user to be able to move forward in the stepper if they have not completed the current section.
 Also, the section can be saved only if all the required inputs have correct values. if the user clicks on exit and save, the current state of the section will be saved, but the section will not be marked ad completed. does this make sens on a ux point of view? do you see some problems?
 40. planMode: Could this be handled using useFormState? or such a library? https://react-hook-form.com/get-started (the AI was making a mess, and I dont know this library well enough to feel confident to use it, so in the end I turned back and chose to make it manually)
-41. each time we save the section, we want to save the id of the section as well under the form model
+41. agentMode: each time we save the section, we want to save the id of the section as well under the form model
-42. maybe we could make a batch saveAnswers?
+42. agentMode: maybe we could make a batch saveAnswers?
 Or at least put this inside a promise.all?
-43. ok, I just realized i could replace completedRootQuestionsIds with an entry of question_answers when the user submits the section. reverse the change, and create an entry of question_answers also for the root question when the user finishes the section
+43. agentMode: ok, I just realized i could replace completedRootQuestionsIds with an entry of question_answers when the user submits the section. reverse the change, and create an entry of question_answers also for the root question when the user finishes the section
-44. Modal and button should be in a single component @FormCard
+44. agentMode: Modal and button should be in a single component @FormCard
-45. when the user finishes the form, so when it clicks on the save button of the last section, we want to make appear confetti using the library `https://party.js.org/ and congratulate them. then we redirect them to the list of forms page
+45. agentMode: when the user finishes the form, so when it clicks on the save button of the last section, we want to make appear confetti using the library `https://party.js.org/ and congratulate them. then we redirect them to the list of forms page
-46. When i go back on a completed form, I see the form content empty. why is that?
+46. askMode: When i go back on a completed form, I see the form content empty. why is that?